Nef10/SwiftBeanCount/README.md

 * Use `wealthsimple-fee` on an expense account to track the wealthsimple fees
 * Use `wealthsimple-non-resident-withholding-tax` on an expense account for non resident withholding tax
 * In case some transaction does not balance within your ledger, an expense account with `wealthsimple-rounding` will get the difference
-* If you want to track contribution room, use `wealthsimple-contribution-room` on an asset and expense account (optional)
+* If you want to track contribution room, use `wealthsimple-contribution-room` on an asset and expense account (optional, if not set it will not create postings for the contribution room)
 * Other values for transaction types you might incur are:
   * `wealthsimple-reimbursement`
   * `wealthsimple-interest`